Aryan10022006/BERT-Transformer/README.md

 # BERT from Scratch for NLP Selection Camp

-built this for the Inter IIT Tech Meet 14.0 NLP selection bootcamp. had to implement BERT completely from scratch using pytorch - no pre-built transformers allowed, just raw pytorch layers and patience.
+built this for the Inter IIT Tech Meet 14., Nlp Selection bootcamp where I had to implement BERT completely from scratch using pytorch - no pre-built transformers allowed, just raw pytorch layers and patience.

 ## what's implemented